GuideNepalKathmanduEVTransportPersonal Finance

 • You drive 200+ km/day on hill highways (sales rep covering Bagmati + Gandaki, frequent Pokhara round-trips).
 Range anxiety is real and adds 1+ hour to charging stops.

 • You plan to sell at year 2–3.
-The thin used-EV market hits you hardest in early-life resale.
+The thin used-EV market hits hardest in early-life resale.

 • You want a 6+ seater or a body style with no EV equivalent yet (Bolero, Scorpio class).

 • 2024/25: customs duty on ≤50 kW EVs hiked from 10% to 15%; 51–100 kW from 15% to 20%.
-Prices of Tiago EV, BYD Dolphin, and MG Comet rose by रू 1.5–4 lakh (Kathmandu Post).
+Prices of the Tiago EV, BYD Dolphin, and MG Comet rose by रू 1.5–4 lakh (Kathmandu Post).

 The 5-question gut check before buying an EV

-1. Do I have dedicated parking at home with electrical access — or a clear plan to install a 15A meter?
+1. Do I have dedicated parking at home with electrical access, or a clear plan to install a 15A meter?

-2. Is my typical daily run under 70% of the EV's real range (so I am not charging from 5%)?
+2. Is my typical daily run under 70% of the EV's real range so I am not charging from 5%?

-4. Am I likely to keep this car at least 5 years, ideally 8 (to outlive the early-resale discount)?
+4. Am I likely to keep this car at least 5 years, ideally 8, to outlive the early-resale discount?

 Sources: